AbinZorto/mlopsv2/README.md

 - **Continuous Deployment (CD)**: Deployment pipelines automate the process of moving models through different environments.
 - **Model Registry**: Models are registered in different environments using dedicated pipelines.
 - **Self-hosted Agent Pool**: The CI/CD process runs on a self-hosted agent pool for better control and integration with on-premise systems.

+## Deploy and Execute Azure Machine Learning Pipelines

+Now that your ML project is created, follow these steps to deploy and execute the pipelines:

+1. **Deploy Azure Machine Learning Infrastructure**
+   - Go to your project repository (e.g., taxi-fare-regression).
+   - Customize the `config-infra-dev.yml`, `config-infra-stage.yml`, and `config-infra-prod.yml` files to define unique Azure resource groups and Azure ML workspaces for your project in each environment.
+   - Run the infrastructure deployment pipeline (`bicep-ado-deploy-infra.yml`) to deploy the Azure Machine Learning resources (e.g., resource groups, workspaces, compute clusters) for each environment.

+2. **Deploy and Manage Pipelines**
+   - Once infrastructure is deployed, deploy the ML training and model deployment pipelines in the respective environments.
+   - Manage the development of the model training pipeline in the Dev environment.
+   - When the model is validated in the Dev environment, promote it to the Stage environment for further testing.
+   - After successful validation in the Stage environment, promote the model to the Prod environment through pull requests and run the model deployment pipeline.

 ## Usage